enso-org/enso/ide/README.md

 ### Building the sources
-Please use the `script/build.sh` script to build the project or the `script/watch.sh` script to run a file watch utility which will build the project when on every source change.
-The scripts are thin wrappers over [wasm-pack](https://github.com/rustwasm/wasm-pack) and accept the same [command line arguments](https://rustwasm.github.io/wasm-pack/book/commands/build.html).
+Please use the `script/build.sh` script to build the project or the `script/watch.sh` script to run a file watch utility which will build the project on every source change.
+The scripts are thin wrappers for [wasm-pack](https://github.com/rustwasm/wasm-pack) and accept the same [command line arguments](https://rustwasm.github.io/wasm-pack/book/commands/build.html).
 In particular, you can provide them with `--release`, `--dev`, or `--profile`